 Josepha Sanna joined the Roche Court Educational Trust in 2014.
 As ARTiculation Project Manager, she is able to share her fervour for art with the next generation of art historians, and help dissipate the myths and preconceptions gathered around public speaking.
 Josepha studied Fine Art at the Arts University Bournemouth, specialising in sculpture, so is happy to be surrounded by the New Art Centre’s grounds and contents.
 She continued her education at the Courtauld Institute of Art, before gaining an MA in History of Art from the University of Sussex in 2016, alongside working as freelance artist liaison and co-ordinator for a variety of international projects.

-Timothy Revell is Communications and Outreach Officer for ARTiculation, having joined in 2018 after completing an MSt at the University of Oxford as the John Bamborough Msc Scholar in the Humanities, Linacre College in the History of Art and Visual Culture, writing on Peter Paul Rubens.
+Timothy Revell is Outreach and Alumni Manager for ARTiculation, having joined in 2018 after completing an MSt at the University of Oxford as the John Bamborough Msc Scholar in the Humanities, Linacre College in the History of Art and Visual Culture, writing on Peter Paul Rubens.
 Tim also studied at the Queen’s University, Kingston, Ontario where he was the Medal Winner in Art History.
 In 2015-16, Tim was a Baden-Württemberg Scholar at the Universität Heidelberg in Germany, where he worked on the international project Women Cross Media that was exhibited at the State Collections of Dresden in 2017.

 An ardent athlete and sportsman, Tim played ice hockey around the world and eventually co-founded a 3-on-3 youth hockey programme, and also played on the Squad for the Oxford University Polo Club, travelling all over the UK, Europe and America to represent the University.
 Tim’s interests in the arts extends a broad spectrum, including an encyclopaedic knowledge of early-twentieth century film, but he is also avidly passionate about getting young people involved in the arts, visual culture and the stimulation of life manifested in the material world.